wmichael86/wmichael86/README.md

 ### Hi there 👋

-Welcome ot my Github pofile, it is a pleasure to have you her with me, if you are here by coincidence or accident, welocme anyway!
-Nice to meet you.
+Welcome ot my Github pofile, it is a pleasure to have you here with me, if you are here by coincidence or accident, welocme and nice to meet you.
 If you are looking into an application I submitted you can find my Portfolio link here...

 < Portfolio coming shortly />

-I am learning everyday an that drive to continue my training will not end for the rest of my devloper career.
-Lets talk and see if we are  gret fit to work together.
+I am learning new things everyday and that drive to continue my training will not end for the rest of my devloper career.
+Lets talk and see if we are a great fit to work together.

 Happy Hacking!

 - ⚡ I am a certified Full Stack Engineer!
 - 🔭 I’m currently working on finishing my portfolio for employers to see my work and continuing my education through EdX computer science courses with NYU.
-- 🌱 I’m currently learning computer networking, computer hardware and Operating systems along with basics of computing and programming through NYU edX Micro Bachelors program.
+- 🌱 I’m currently obatining a micro bachelors to add to my skil  list though NYU edX.
 - 👯 I’m looking to collaborate on new mobile or web applications to connect people to new adventures.
 - 🤔 I’m looking for help with landing my first role in the field.
 - 💬 Ask me about my passion and how I am working toward doing it everyday for the rest of my working career.
-- 📫 How to reach me: please visit my portfolio page from the top of this section.
+- 📫 How to reach me: please visit my portfolio page from the top of this section and checkout the contact me page.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Worked as a character performer at Disney World for 6 years, I was great frinds with someone very Goofy!
 Gawrsh...